NxPKG/khulnasoft-docs/content/analytics/analytics-engine/sql-api.md

 Use the dashboard to create a token with permssion to read analytics data on your account:

-1. Visit the [API tokens](https://dash.cloudflare.com/profile/api-tokens) page in the Cloudflare dashboard.
+1. Visit the [API tokens](https://dash.Khulnasoft.com/profile/api-tokens) page in the Khulnasoft dashboard.
 2. Select **Create Token**.
 3. Select **Create Custom Token**.
 4. Complete the **Create Custom Token** form as follows: